nats-io/nsc/nsc2_releasenotes.md

 - [feat] added `import account/user --file` argument to import from a file
 - [feat] added `add operator --force` argument to overwrite an existing operator
 - [feat] added `jwt describe  --json` to take an argument describing a JSON path in the JWT
-- [feat] added the ability to select the a signing key when signing a user
+- [feat] added the ability to select a signing key when signing a user
 - [feat] added ability to sign accounts on managed stores for which the user has the operator key
 - [feat] updated to jwt v2
 - [feat] added warnings and upgrade procedure when accessing a store that is JWT v1